Grief & Loss: How To Begin The Healing Process

-Grief does not solely mean death.
+Knowing how to grieve is a powerful tool in the healing process.
 Grief is a natural response to loss.
-It’s the emotional suffering you feel when something or someone you love is taken away.
-Grief can be due to the loss of a job, a relationship, a pet, retirement, or even housing.
+It can be due to the loss of a job, a relationship, a pet, retirement or even housing.